-\paragraph*{Our contribution: Model risk hedging} All of the above discussion is relevant in all engineering models.
-We now specialize the discussion to financial modeling in order to focus on model risk management by introducing some hedging instruments in order to decrease the overall model sensitivities.
-The main objective of this paper is to analyze the model risk reduction through some subset of zero cost hedging instruments $\mathfrak{h}\in\mathfrak{H}$.
-Here $\mathfrak{h}$ is a map on $\X$ satisfying $\E^{\mu'}[\mathfrak{h}]=0$ for all $\mu'$ due to the zero cost condition.
-In this paper we focus on the context $\mathbb{X}=\R^d\times\R^d$, with $X_1,X_2$ the projection coordinates representing the prices of an underlying security at two points in time.
-The typical examples of such zero-cost hedging strategies are the following: \begin{itemize} \item all returns from buy-and-hold strategies $\mathfrak{H}_{\rm M}:=\big\{h(X)\cdot(X_2-X_1):h\in C^0_b(\R^d)\big\}$; \item all returns from a Vanilla payoff with maturity $T=1,2$ induces the set of zero cost strategies $\mathfrak{H}_{\rm m_T}:=\big\{f(X_T)-\mu_T(f):f\in C^0_b(\R^d)\big\}$, where $\mu_T=\mu\circ X_T^{-1}$ denotes the $T$-th marginal of $\mu$. \end{itemize}
+\paragraph*{Our contribution: Model risk hedging.} The above discussion applies broadly to all engineering models.
+We now specialize the discussion to financial modeling, focusing on model risk management by introducing hedging instruments to decrease overall model sensitivities.
+The main objective of this article is to analyze model risk reduction via a subset of zero-cost hedging instruments $\mathfrak{h}\in\mathfrak{H}$.
+Here $\mathfrak{h}$ is a map on $\X$ satisfying $\E^{\mu'}[\mathfrak{h}]=0$ for all $\mu'$, reflecting the zero-cost condition.
+In this article, we focus on the context $\mathbb{X}=\R^d\times\R^d$, with $X_1,X_2$ the projection coordinates representing the prices of an underlying security at two points in time.
+Typical examples of such zero-cost hedging strategies are the following: \begin{itemize} \item all returns from buy-and-hold strategies $\mathfrak{H}_{\rm M}:= \{h(X)\cdot(X_2-X_1):h\in C^0_b(\R^d) \}$; \item all returns from a Vanilla payoff with maturity $T=1,2$, inducing the set of zero-cost strategies $\mathfrak{H}_{\rm m_T}:= \{f(X_T)-\mu_T(f):f\in C^0_b(\R^d) \}$, where $\mu_T=\mu\circ X_T^{-1}$ denotes the $T$-th marginal of $\mu$. \end{itemize}